 - 1. The default Administrator and User passwords shall be immediately changed and be at least eight (8) characters. - 2.
-The RADIUS shared secret must be set to at least eight (8) characters. - 3.
-Traffic between the module and the RADIUS server must be configured so that it is secured via an IPSec tunnel.

-Note: this step need only be performed if RADIUS is supported.

-- LDAP cannot be enabled in FIPS mode without being protected by TLS - LDAP cannot be enabled in FIPS mode without selecting 'Send LDAP Start TLS request' - LDAP cannot be enabled in FIPS mode without selecting 'Require valid certificate from server' - LDAP cannot be enabled in FIPS mode without valid local certificate for TLS - 4.
-IKE must be configured with 3rd Party Certificates for IPsec Keying Mode when creating VPN tunnels. - o RSA Certificates lengths must be 2048-bit or greater in size - 5.
+The RADIUS/TACACS+ shared secrets must be at least eight (8) characters. - 3.
+Traffic between the module and the RADIUS/TACACS+ server must be secured via an IPSec tunnel. - Note: this step need only be performed if RADIUS or TACACS+ is supported. - LDAP cannot be enabled in FIPS mode without being protected by TLS - LDAP cannot be enabled in FIPS mode without selecting 'Send LDAP Start TLS request' - LDAP cannot be enabled in FIPS mode without selecting 'Require valid certificate from server' - LDAP cannot be enabled in FIPS mode without valid local certificate for TLS - 4.
+IKE must be configured with 3rd Party Certificates for IPsec Keying Mode when creating VPN tunnels. - RSA Certificates lengths must be 2048-bit or greater in size - 5.
 When creating VPN tunnels, ESP must be enabled for IPSec. - 6.
 FIPS-approved algorithms must be used for encryption and authentication when creating VPN tunnels. - 7.
 Group 14, 19, 20 or 21 must be used for IKE Phase 1 DH Group.
 SHA-256 must be used for Authentication - 8.
 Bandwidth management must be set to "ON". - 9.
-"Advanced Routing Services" must not be enabled. - 10.
-"Group VPN management" must not be enabled. - 11.
+"Advanced Routing Services" must not be enabled.

+- 10. "Group VPN management" must not be enabled. - 11.
 SNMP or SSH must not be enabled.